 This guide explains how to make a loan request and outlines how the Museum will arrange and administer the loan.
-The Conditions of Outward Loan, which state the specific responsibilities and obligations of the borrower, should be read in conjunction with this page, along with our published Loans Policy.
+The Loans Out Conditions, which state the specific responsibilities and obligations of the borrower, should be read in conjunction with this page, along with our published Loans Out Policy.

 Once you have finalised your list, please write on your institution's headed notepaper to the Assistant Director (Collections) at NAM formally requesting the loan.
 Please ensure that you tell us:

 Borrowers in the USA may submit a completed Standard Facility Report adopted by the Registrars Committee of the American Association of Museums.